allen-cell-animated/timelapse-colorizer/README.md

 ```

 This will start a development server you can access from your browser.
 By default, the server will be hosted at `http://localhost:5173/`.

+You can also access our internal build (which may have some additional experimental features) by running `npm run dev-internal`.

 ### Uploading datasets